Hroshev/Furniture/README.md

 -webp
 ...

 I need to focus JS.
 Otherwise, I'm happy with the result.
+The website has modal windows, a progress bar, a burger menu, and navigation.
+Dynamic post output via JavaScript.
+The site is adapted to any size device